Data Analysis

 The Out-of-Print Gap

-140+ Marvel omnibuses are OOP.
-DC?
-Nearly zero.
+140+ Marvel omnibuses are listed as OOP.
+DC has far fewer.

-According to the Comic Releases OOP tracker, over 140 Marvel omnibuses are currently out of print, with another 80+ running low.
-Meanwhile, no DC omnibuses appear on the out-of-print list.
+According to the Comic Releases OOP tracker (by their criteria), over 140 Marvel omnibuses are currently listed as out of print, with another 80+ running low.
+Meanwhile, DC omnibuses appear in only single digits on OOP lists.

 140+